metamorph-inc/openmeta-mms/docs/domains/eda.rst

    EAGLE 6.5.0 library action-toolbar icons that select either the symbol, package, or device editing modes.

-The remainder of this subchapter is organized into three sections, providing guidelines corresponding to each of those three editing views.
+The remaining three sections of this subchapter provide guidelines on each of EAGLE's three editing views.

 Editing a symbol
 ~~~~~~~~~~~~~~~~